daffl/rubberduck/readme.md

 ## Simple punching

-First we need to load the library and create a simple object to be punched.
+First, load the library and create a simple object to be punched.

 	var rubber = require('rubberduck'),
 		object = {